gridap/Gridap.jl/README.md

 Gridap provides a set of tools for the grid-based approximation of partial differential equations (PDEs) written in the [Julia programming language](https://julialang.org/).
 The main motivation behind the development of this library is to provide an easy-to-use framework for the development of complex PDE solvers in a dynamically typed style without sacrificing the performance of statically typed languages.
 The library currently supports linear and nonlinear PDE systems for scalar and vector fields, single and multi-field problems, conforming and nonconforming finite element discretizations, on structured and unstructured meshes of simplices and hexahedra.

-## How
+## Documentation

-For further info, visit the project documentation:
+Visit the project documentation at:

 - [**STABLE**](https://gridap.github.io/Gridap.jl/stable) &mdash; **Documentation for the most recently tagged version of Gridap.jl.**
 - [**DEVEL**](https://gridap.github.io/Gridap.jl/dev) &mdash; *Documentation for the in-development version of Gridap.*